Antonio Russo: Death

 Antonio Russo died in the night between 15 and 16 October 2000 in Georgia, where he was sent by Radical Radio to document the crimes in Chechnya.
 The Farnesina announced that his body was found on the edge of a country road, near the village of Udzharma, 25km from Tbilisi (the same road leads to the Vaziani Military Base, where Russian forces were stationed at the time).
 The body was bruised and showed signs of torture, with techniques related to special military services.
 The autopsy revealed that Russo was killed by blows to the chest that caused fatal internal injuries.
-The Commissioner Nugzar Khambashidze, who was in charge of the investigation, initially claimed to be able to exclude each track policy.
+The Commissioner Nugzar Khambashidze was in charge of the investigation.

 Russo's apartment had been searched and looted; his laptop computer, mobile telephone, video camera, and three videotapes were missing.
-The circumstances of death were never clarified; many blame the regime of Vladimir Putin.
+Russo's friends believed that the FSB was responsible for his death due to his discovery of unconventional weapons being used against children.
+According to his mother, Beatrice, Russo told her in a phone call before his death that he came into possession of a videotape documenting war crimes in Chechnya.

 Recognition

-Two films have been devoted to his work in Chechyna.
+Two films have been devoted to his work in Chechnya.
 In May 2009, Daniel Biacchessi wrote the story of Antonio Russo in his book Passione reporter.